 - Split It Up in Order to Achieve It

 Once you’ve noted down your health and fitness targets on paper and chosen which objectives you’ll focus upon initially, it’s time that you split your target and divide it into little, more achievable parts.
 For example, consider setting a big target of losing 20 pounds (here’s some motivation).
 Now, divide it by a week or moth, and break it down into segments.
 Losing 1 pound a week or 5 pounds a month will feel less intimidating and more manageable.
 If your target is only to shed 20 pounds per year, for instance, then think of it as a resolution to lose 2 pounds per month.

 It’s no wonder that it can be frustrating and challenging to consistently adhere to your fitness and diet plans, particularly when life might not be flowing the way you want.
 Remember to save at least one day for yourself every week.
 Consider what keeps you satisfied and lightens your burdens.
 Perhaps it is volunteer work, time with your best friend, a walk outdoors, spending time with your faith community, playing music, or reading.
 Where do you find peace?
 Make some time every week to enjoy whatever gives you peace.
 It will help you push through the ‘sticking points’ that sometimes come with setting yearly goals by freeing your mind to prepare for the task ahead.

-As ever, we wish you all the best for this new chapter and new year of life ahead.
-Let these tips sink in and please consider sharing this on your social media so that your friends can be encouraged to achieve their best this year as well.
+We wish you all the best for this new chapter and fresh year of life ahead.
+Let these ideas sink in, and please share them on your social media so that your friends may be inspired to reach their highest goals this year as well.